birocoles/Disciplina-metodos-computacionais/Content/first_steps_Python/README.md

 > The contents of this topic are located at the directory: `my_first_notebook`

-Short guide for creating a [Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/) and solving some simple programming exercises.
+Short guide for creating a [Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/).

 #### Software Carpentry Lessons

 > The contents of this topic are located at the directory: `SC`

-Guide for executing the lessons
+Simple notebook showing the lesson
 [Programming with Python](http://swcarpentry.github.io/python-novice-inflammation/)
 of the [Software Carpentry](http://software-carpentry.org/).

+#### Programming exercises

+> The contents of this topic are located at the directory: `programming_exercises`

+Present some simple programming exercises to be solved in Python by using the Jupyter Notebook.

 #### Simple Moving Average (SMA)